 Introduction of Section 84 BNS

-Section 84 BNS deals with the crime of taking, enticing away, or detaining a married woman with the intent of making her engage in illicit activities.
-The section is focused on protecting married women from being taken away or held against their will for immoral purposes by someone who knows or suspects that she is married.
+Section 84 BNS deals with the offence of enticing, taking away, or detaining a married woman with the intention of involving her in illicit activities.
+The law provides protection to married women from being lured or wrongfully held against their will for immoral purposes by someone who knows or suspects that she is married.

 What is section 84 of BNS ?